riyadali/blockchain/README.md

    + The latest text for this book is here https://github.com/bitcoinbook/bitcoinbook

-   + The book site includes a table of contents which is included below (not to see it formatted nicely look at the raw version of this file)
+   + The book site includes a table of contents which is included below

        1. Introduction